iknowjason/AutomatedEmulation/README.md

 **Caldera Linux Server**

-Caldera is built on an Ubuntu Linux 22.04 AMI automatically with SSL support for administration.
+Caldera is built on an Ubuntu Linux 22.04 AMI automatically with SSL support for admin console.
 The following local project files are important for customization:

 * bas.tf:  The terraform file that builds the Linux server and all terraform variables for Caldera.
 * files/bas/bootstrap.sh.tpl:  The boostrap script for Caldera and other services.